Clinical Medicine - Surgical Specialties (1989)

 Professor Skalkeas has been a member of 74 Scientific Societies and Colleges in Greece and abroad.
 He served as President of the Medical Society of Athens and the Hellenic Surgical Society.
 He was elected as Societaire Etranger de l' Academie de Chirurgie de Paris (France), member in the New York Academy Science, full member of Academia Europea and Clinical Professor in the Ohio State University of the U.S.A.

-He is also awarded with the medal of Chevalier de la Legion d’ Honneur from the French Republic as well as with the Grand Cross of the Order of the Phoenix from the Greek Republic.
+He was also awarded with the medal of Chevalier de la Legion d’ Honneur from the French Republic as well as with the Grand Cross of the Order of the Phoenix from the Greek Republic.

 He has been awarded the title of Friend of the Democretius University of Thrace of which he is also an honorary Doctor of the School of Medicine.